 Active Screening vs. Passive Screening

-Odds are, you aren’t familiar with what passive tenant screening is.
+Odds are, you aren’t familiar with the term passive tenant screening.
 When you think about “tenant screening,” you’ve probably got active screening on your mind.
 Active screening is the process by which landlords and property managers evaluate applicants, accept those that fit their requirements, and reject those that do not.
 Active screening processes include running a criminal check, pulling eviction history, and requesting a credit report.
 Evaluating an application form, following up with references, contacting past landlords, and verifying employment are also all activities that fall under the umbrella of active screening.

 As we’ve noted again and again, active screening is absolutely critical to managing a successful rental property portfolio.
 But if you don’t have good applicants, you won’t have good renters.
 That’s where passive screening comes in.

 Passive Tenant Screening Brings Better Applicants

 Passive tenant screening is the summation of your rental marketing behavior – it is the result of finding renters from the right kinds of sources or, when things go badly, attracting them from the wrong ones.
 The definition of passive screening may feel elusive, but that’s because passive screening won’t ever provide you a score for your tenants or tell you who to accept and who to reject.
 Passive screening is, well… passive.
 If active screening is about avoiding bad tenants, passive screening is about finding good ones.

 Here’s an example: let’s say, in your town, there are two websites that everyone uses to find rental properties.
 One of the sites is managed by the local newspaper and is curated to ensure each advertisement is real and verified.
 It’s called The Burchtown Gazette.
 The other site is an open platform where folks can post anything they like – we’ll call it Joeslist.